coldfish3/sms-spammer-plus/README.md

 SMS Spammer+
 ===================

+# SMS Spammer+

-SMS Spamming app for Android for educational purpose only.
+A simple modern SMS spamming app for Android, intended for educational purposes only.

+This project is inspired by [SMS Spammer Android](https://github.com/tiphedor/SMS-Spammer-Android).